Dunkeld Lectern: English Civil War and tomb residence

 In 1642, the English Civil War began, and in August 1643, laws were introduced authorising an increase in destruction of religious objects; continuity of the St Stephen's parish registers is broken perhaps hinting at the turbulent nature of those times.
 It was during 1643 that the lectern disappeared, likely hidden by Anglican clergy from the Puritan prosecutors.

-Over 100 years later in 1748 or 1750, the Montagu family tomb in the chancel of St Stephen's church was opened for an interment and the lectern was found lying in the grave.
+Over 100 years later in 1748 or 1750, the Montgomery family tomb in the chancel of St Stephen's church was opened for an interment and the lectern was found lying in the grave.
 It was retrieved and brought back into continuous use until 1972.

 Scottish requests for return

-From as early as the eighteenth century, Scottish academics, clergy and patriots sought the return of the lectern; their requests were rebuffed by the St Stephen's vicar.
-A review of the history of the lectern in the newspaper The Scottish Guardian, dated 2 May 1879, finished with a plea for readers to find a way to "secure the lectern for our new Cathedral in Edinburgh.
+The earliest evidenced demand for the return of the lectern appeared in the nineteenth century when the Scottish Guardian, dated 2 May 1879, published an article recounting the history of the lectern finishing with a plea for readers to find a way to "secure the lectern for our new Cathedral in Edinburgh.
 Who will take up the matter?"
 In November that year, an approach from the Lord Provost of Edinburgh was rebuffed by the vicar of St Stephen's, the Rev Marcus R. Southwell.
 In December of that year he wrote to the Lord Provost, sent his best wishes and expressed the "utmost repugnance to parting with the Crichton lectern."
 The Dean of the Order of the Thistle and Chapel Royal fared no better in 1914.
 Nor did further approaches made by Edinburgh Corporation in 1931 and 1936.
 Aside from this, in contrast to the Stone of Scone, few Scots were aware of the loss of the lectern.

 In 1972, the lectern was found lying in pieces halfway down the nave of the church.
 The intruders took with them three small lions from the base of the lectern, though these were later recovered and kept in the church safe.

 In 1982, the lectern returned to Scotland for the first time in over 400 years when the Church of England loaned the lectern to the National Museum of Scotland (NMS) for Angels, Nobles and Unicorns, a three-year exhibition of medieval Scottish art.
 Its appearance at the exhibition aroused strong nationalist feelings, and letters to the Scottish press demanded that it should remain in Scotland; but when the exhibition ended the lectern was returned to St Stephen's church.